Last Updated May, 2022

 How to Get to All These Trails

-When we lived in Montenegro and every time we visit, we rent a car through a local agent to drive around.
+When we lived in Montenegro and when we revisit, we rent a car through a local agent to drive around.
 If you plan to rent a car too, you can get to one of these trails pretty much from anywhere where you are based or just add them to the itinerary when moving down the coast on a road trip.

 If you don’t have a car, use a cab or local transport.
 Also, you can walk to the beginning of one of these trails depending on where you stay.
 They are all nearby main towns and cities on the Montenegro coast.